 Bus 1/M Mudanya – Emek İstasyonu (Emek Bus Station)

-This line runs between various stops in Mudanya, including the Mudanya İskelesi (Ferry Dock), and the Bursaray terminal station at Emek.
+This line is the most favorable to use when traveling between Mudanya and the city center of Bursa since it runs between various stops in Mudanya, including the Mudanya İskelesi (Ferry Dock), and the Bursaray terminal station at Emek.

 Bus 1/GY Güzelyalı Feribot İskelesi – Emek İstasyonu